 The Apnea-Hypopnea Index (AHI) demonstrates the user’s level of Obstructive Sleep Apnea (OSA) by creating a “number of OSA episodes per-hour” figure.
 In general, 0-5 events per hour is normal, 5-15 is mild OSA, 15-30 indicates moderate OSA, and anything above 30 equates to severe Sleep Apnea.
 If you see a steady rise in OSA events as indicated by the AHI figure, consult with your sleep specialist right away.

 CPAP devices will leak, but it is intentional.
 As the user breathes, they exhale carbon dioxide and must be exhausted to prevent a dangerous respiratory situation.
 Each CPAP therapy mask features a set of specially-designed holes that vent (leak) carbon dioxide as the user exhales.
 Most machines will show a “normal” leak rate if the amount registers 20-24L/minute or less.
-Anything above that and you’re likely dealing with a poor-fitting mask.
+Anything above that, and you’re likely dealing with a poor-fitting mask.
+We wrote a complete guide to CPAP leak rates you can check out to learn more.

 Your CPAP results will show the percentage of time the Auto Adjust feature worked to bring your pressure levels up to the maximum setting.
 If your CPAP adjusts the positive airway up to the maximum level of pressure, more than 10% of your sleeping hours, you might want to increase the ceiling pressure of the device.
 You can consult with your sleep specialist to re-calibrate the CPAP, if necessary.